 - Stay calm.
 Don't lie, give false documents or physically resist arrest.
 This could hurt you and your case.
-Sometimes, lying can lead to criminal prosecution. - Tell them right away if: - There are children or the elderly present. - You are ill, on medication, nursing or pregnant. - You are the primary caretaker for a loved one and need to arrange care. - This information can make a difference in how they conduct the arrest and any decisions about whether to detain you. - They may say they need to walk around your home for safety reasons but if they do not have a search warrant signed by a judge, you can say, "I deny consent to search my home." - Try to remember how ICE agents acted (see "What kind of information is important to remember" below).
-It may impact your case if ICE did something they weren't supposed to do.
+Lying to ICE may lead to criminal prosecution. - Tell ICE right away if: - There are children or the elderly in the home. - You are ill, on medication, nursing or pregnant. - You are the primary caretaker for a loved one and need to arrange care. - This information can make a difference in how they conduct the arrest and any decisions about whether to detain you. - ICE may say they need to walk around your home for safety reasons.
+However, if they do not have a search warrant signed by a judge, you can say, "I deny consent to search my home." - Try to remember how ICE agents acted (see "What kind of information is important to remember" below).
+It may impact a person's case if ICE did something they weren't supposed to do.